-207. Introduction to Management Information Systems (5):
+207. Introduction to Management Information Systems (5).
+Pr., MH 150.

-Pr.
-MH 150.
 An introduction to the basic concepts and terminology of business data processing.
-Includes coverage of components of computer systems, concepts of management information systems,
+Includes coverage of components of computer systems, concepts of management information systems, microcomputer programming in BASIC, and the use of database, spreadsheet and word processing packages.

-231. COBOL I (5):
+231. COBOL I (5).
 Pr., AC 201, IS 207.

 An introduction to the Common Business Oriented Language (COBOL) with programming problems and systems of increasing complexity in the areas of business and industry.
 Includes development of program logic, structured programming concepts, and history of COBOL applications.
 Emphasis is placed on data manipulation, sequential processing techniques, and table handling.

-232. COBOL II (5):
+232. COBOL II (5).
 Pr., IS 231.

 Continued study of structured COBOL programming concepts and applications, including advanced data usage and manipulation techniques and file management.